GitJeb/front/STYLE.md

 ### HTML

 Please refrain from using HTML inside markdown files, as a rule.
-Sometimes, using HTML is the only way to accomplish something, like including an image with a custom width attribute.
+Sometime, using HTML is the only way to accomplish something, like including an image with a custom width attribute.